alexdlaird/amazon-orders/docs/index.rst

 .. image:: https://img.shields.io/github/license/alexdlaird/amazon-orders
    :target: https://github.com/alexdlaird/amazon-orders

-``amazon-orders`` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with Amazon's consumer-facing website.
+``amazon-orders`` is an unofficial library that provides a Python API (and CLI) for Amazon order history

-This package works by parsing website data from Amazon.
+This package works by parsing data from Amazon's consumer-facing website.
 A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time.
 Pin the `minor (not patch) version <https://semver.org/>`_ wildcard (ex. ``==1.1.*``, not ``==1.1.4``) to ensure you always get the latest stable release.

 This package only officially supports the English, ``.com`` version of Amazon.